celestvw/todo-list-assessment/Tests/TestCases.md

 ### Test case no 6: ###
 #### Deployed in Docker ####
-- GIVEN some condition
+- GIVEN the application is built with Docker - docker build -t qe-todolist .
-- WHEN some event
+- WHEN the user deploys the application with Docker
-- THEN some outcome
+- THEN the user should access the application with the spesified configuration

 ### Test case no 7: ###
 #### Mobile Application ####
-- GIVEN some condition
+- GIVEN the application is ported to Cordova
-- WHEN some event
+- WHEN when a mobile emulation device is selected
-- THEN some outcome
+- THEN the user should be able to run the application on the selected mobile device

 ### Test case no 8: ###
 #### Multiple Users ####